Fall 2011: CS4101 (Introduction to Embedded Systems)

 The projects that I am currently involved in include the followings:

-We have also developed several NoC designs that leverage knowledges
+We have developed several NoC designs that leverage knowledges

 of application behaviors to speculate future requests.

-We have also studied execution traces of many-core systems and
+We have studied execution traces of many-core systems and

 investigated ways the traces can be more useful for architecutre